Top 100 Countries by Budget Deficit (% of GDP), 2025

 Why are the numbers negative?

 The IMF fiscal balance indicator is expressed as net lending or borrowing.
-Negative means net borrowing, which is the same thing as a budget deficit in everyday language.
+Negative means net borrowing, which corresponds to a budget deficit in standard fiscal terminology.

 Why can a 5% deficit be manageable in one country and dangerous in another?